 Problems with ALL ON 4 Treatment

-Glendale AZ: For millions of Americans who are edentulous or have broken down teeth, one of the implant based treatment known as “ALL ON 4” can be a viable treatment option.
-Four to six implants are placed in the jaw bone which will support the zirconia or acrylic teeth that can easily restore patient’s chewing ability and smile.
+Glendale AZ: For millions of Americans who are edentulous or have broken down teeth, one of the implant-based treatments known as “ALL ON 4” can be a viable treatment option.
+Four to six implants are placed in the jaw bone which will support the zirconia or acrylic teeth that can easily restore the patient’s chewing ability and smile.
 The implants can be tilted to avoid anatomical features and thus may not need bone grafting or sinus lift procedures.

 “ALL ON 4” or “ALL ON 6” is nothing but implant based full mouth reconstruction that requires teamwork and coordination with a high quality dental lab that physically produce the final teeth for the patent.
 This treatment is very technique sensitive and the success of the treatment depends on proper initial treatment planning, expertise of the treating dentists and excellent team work among the surgeon, restoring dentist and the dental lab.